Images Depict Mature Plants

-Anemone September Charm perennials produce cupped, silvery pink flowers that are deep pink on the backside.
+Anemone September Charm produces cupped, silvery pink flowers that are deep pink on the backside.
 Their flowers' large petals surround bright yellow stamens.
-Your Anemone perennials will begin to bloom in late summer and last throughout the fall.
+Your Japanese Anemone perennials will begin to bloom in late summer and last throughout the fall.

 |Mature Width:||2 to 3 feet|

 |Uses:||Extremely attractive when used in the mixed border, mass planting.
 Attracts pollinators and hummingbirds|

 Before you purchase your Anemone September Charm plant, be sure to read the recommended care instructions to ensure your plant remains happy and healthy for years to come.

 How Often Should I Water my Anemone hupehensis var. japonica 'September Charm'?

 Because Anemone September Charm plants like to have evenly moist soil conditions at all times, you should water your perennial regularly.
 If you place your Anemone in well-draining soil, you should not have to worry about overwatering it because the soil will drain any excess water your plant does not soak up.
 It is imperative to note that you should not water your plant during the winter.
 Winter is when your plants will enter their growth dormancy period.
 Watering them at this time is unnecessary and can cause damage to your plant.
 Your best bet is to water your plants thoroughly before the first frost of the year and add a layer of mulch around the base of the plant.
 Doing so will help hold moisture in the soil for the winter months.